pliptor/PicoNN/README.md

 The last line shows that the segmentation was performed with 99% accuracy.
 The result will not perfectly match the original Python code.
 This is because of differences in random number generation.

 Note: It is worth trying to solve this problem using other than neural network techniques such as support vector machine (SVM).
 SVM works pretty well with this particular data.
+An R script with the SVM approach is also available in this repository.